About IMI

-- Developing a long-term perspective on migration and human mobility as an intrinsic part of global change.
+• Developing a long-term perspective on international migration and human mobility as an intrinsic part of global change and develoment.

-Over the past years, IMI researchers and fellows have developed a wide-ranging research programme that challenged conventional ideas of migration and build an empirical basis for significant advances in theory and analysis.
+Since IMI's establishment in 2006 at the University of Oxford, IMI researchers and fellows have developed a wide-ranging research programme that challenged conventional ideas of migration and build an empirical basis for significant advances in theory and analysis.
 IMI forges collaborations among migration researchers from around the world to build global research capacity.

 IMI functions as a global hub encouraging new research partnerships, visiting fellowships and exchange visits, conferences and seminars, and collaborative publications.